Hayward, California

+Name

+Hayward was originally known as "Hayward's", then as "Haywood", later as "Haywards", and eventually as "Hayward".
+There is some disagreement as to how it was named.
+Most historians believe it was named for William Dutton Hayward (1815–1891), who opened a hotel there in 1852.
+William Hayward eventually became the road commissioner for Alameda County.
+He used his authority to influence the construction of roads in his own favor.
+He was also an Alameda County supervisor.
+The United States Geological Survey's Geographic Names Information System states the city was named after Alvinza Hayward, a millionaire from the California Gold Rush.
+Regardless of which Hayward the area was named for, the name was changed to "Haywood" when the post office was first established in 1860.

+In 1876, a town was chartered by the State of California under the name of "Haywards".
+The name of the post office was then able to change because of the loss of the apostrophe before the "s".
+This change occurred in 1880.
+In 1911, the town was officially renamed Hayward, dropping the "s".
+However, the United States Board on Geographic Names would not recognize this name change until 1931.

 History

 Early history

 Human habitation of the greater East Bay, including Hayward, dates from at least 4000 BC.
 The most recent pre-European inhabitants of the Hayward area were the Native American Ohlone people.

 19th century

 In the 19th century, the land that is now Hayward became part of Rancho San Lorenzo, a Spanish land grant to Guillermo Castro, in 1841.
 The site of his home was on the former El Camino Viejo, or Castro Street (now Mission Boulevard) between C and D Streets, but the structure was severely damaged in the 1868 Hayward earthquake, with the Hayward Fault running directly under its location.
 Most of the city's structures were destroyed in the earthquake, the last major earthquake on the fault.
 In 1930, that site was chosen for the construction of the City Hall, which served the city until 1969.

-William Dutton Hayward arrived during the gold rush and "squatted" as he began to build a house next to the creek at the site of the old Polamares School.
-Guillermo Castro's Vaqueros came by one day and told Hayward to get off of Castro's property.
-William did leave, but went to Guillermo Castro directly and asked to buy a piece of his land.
-Castro sold him the area of what was east of Castro Street, now Mission Blvd. and the north side of A Street.
-William Hayward built a grand hotel on the property.
-He and his wife ran the hotel, which eventually burned to the ground around 1916.

-Hayward was originally known as "Hayward's", then as "Haywood", later as "Haywards", and eventually as "Hayward".
-There is some disagreement as to how it was named.
-Most historians believe it was named for William Dutton Hayward, who opened a hotel there in 1852.
-The U.S. Geological Survey Geographic Names Information System states the city was named after Alvinza Hayward, a millionaire from the California Gold Rush.
-Regardless of which Hayward the area was named for, the name was changed to "Haywood" when the post office was first established in 1860.
+A post office opened in 1860, followed by the town's incorporation in 1876.